megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

  └── README.md
 ```

-Of course, this will be different in your own projects, but the take home message is that these two new directories are meant for the source files of your frontend assets.
+Of course, the specific file contents will be different in your own projects, but the take home message is that these two new directories are meant for the source files of your frontend assets.

 ## Bundling frontend assets with esbuild

-With that, we have the NodeJS package management ready, the tools we need installed, and a project directory structure that supports writing JavaScript and SCSS.
+With that, we have the NodeJS package management ready, the tools we need, and a project directory structure that supports writing JavaScript and SCSS.

 Now we need to put together an `esbuild.config.mjs` file that processes these files and produces the bundles.
 Here it is: